akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_Manual.md

 ## Command-line tool

 BriefingRoom can also be used in command-line mode, to allow for the quick and easy generation of multiple missions.

+### Briefing Editor
+`TLDR: A way of editing briefings as the ME doesn't seem to like working (particularly with BR)`

+Allows you to load any `.miz` file in doesn't matter if its a BR mission or one from ME or somewhere else as long as its compatible with DCS is should work.

+UI is broken up into Situation and Tasks for Blue, Red & Neutrals just like the ME.
+Currently there is no fancy formatting logic so it goes in right as it looks.
+Upper right that in the generators is used for templates is used for missions.

+**You must load a mission in first before editing** but you can save over the original mission or as a new mission.

+*Tech note: it does load the entire .miz file into memory so overwriting an existing file will do the entire .miz file loosing the orignal.*

 ### Command-line syntax